 When you are telling a story or writing one, you aren’t choosing the simplest and most commonly used sentences, but you are trying to use a more artistic approach to the express yourself in order to amplify the emotions and describe the scenes as accurately as possible.
 If you don’t do that, then the story loses value, the listeners/readers lose their attention and you fail to deliver the message.

-The same principles work for visual storytelling.
+The same principles work for visual storytelling weather you are a commercial photographer or product photographer or professional photographer the same principle applies for all.
 You need to capture every important moment with the right surroundings while filtering out the noise – and by noise, I don’t mean image noise, I am referring to information noise – in order to present new part of the story with every consecutive image.

 However, problems arise since you don’t always have the privilege of planning up front, and just shoot afterwards.
 As in every story, there are plot twists and unpredictable elements (such as the human factor, weather, and so on) which will call for changes on the go.
 You will shoot way more than you will actually need, but when it comes to the final product you will have to select smartly.

 When I read a story, my mind often generates images with the words I read, but those images aren’t similar to short movies, but it is more like a series of photographs, each describing the most compelling parts of the story.
 That is how one photo story should look like.
 One photo should represent a bigger part of the story.
 That means there is no place for alternative angles or unnecessary photos.